svulise1/LendingTree/TechLibrary/README.md

 Agile teams strive for maintainable, quality code that will be evaluated at build time in a Continuous Integration pipeline – please apply all applicable techniques and practices to this project towards these goals.

+If you find areas that you would choose to refactor, please do so and note your thought process behind the refactoring.